Updated January 2023

 Plumbers are respected, well-paid tradespeople.
 Everyone knows we rely heavily on skilled plumbers for basic survival needs (clean drinking water), and a wide range of daily conveniences (dishwashers, washing machines, toilets, showers, etc.)

 This is one of most popular trades careers out there.
 Thinking about becoming a plumber, and wondering what's involved in training, certification, and launching your career?

-Here are your first 5 steps to get the ball rolling.
+Here are your first five steps to get the ball rolling.

 1. Understand your plumber career options